 You’ll be spending a lot of time in Budyari, which translates as ‘good’ and ‘well’ in the local Dharug dialect.
 No danger of a bushtucker trial here, then.
 The restaurant’s minimalist style – all wooden floors, exposed beams and bare walls – allows the food and the views to do the talking.
-Chef John Lyons conjures a daily-changing tasting menu using the finest local produce: expect toothfish with confit fennel and salsa verde; quail with fig and prosciutto; and duck with Jerusalem artichoke, wild mushrooms and broccolini.
+Chef Jerome Tremoulet conjures a daily-changing tasting menu using the finest local produce: expect toothfish with confit fennel and salsa verde; quail with fig and prosciutto; and duck with Jerusalem artichoke, wild mushrooms and broccolini.
 Each dish is washed down with carefully paired old world and Australian wines, such as the intensely fruity Dalrymple pinot noir from Pipers River in Tasmania.
-There are six courses to get through at dinner so you may want to consider bypassing the late-afternoon snacks.
+There are five (and sometimes six) courses to get through at dinner so you may want to consider bypassing the late-afternoon snacks.

 Breakfast is served in Budyari from 8am to 9.30am.

 No room service as such but snacks are available in your room's inclusive minibar.

 4 Fishermans Point, Berowra Waters NSW 2083, Australia

 There is no road to Marramarra Lodge, which is reached by boat or seaplane in secluded native bushland at Fisherman’s Point, on the banks of the Hawkesbury River.

 Arriving by air is the quickest and arguably most scenic way to get here, and has the added bonus of letting you live out your best Bond-villain fantasy.
 After all, you only live once.
 Or should that be twice?
 Seaplane charters to the lodge’s private jetty take 15-25 minutes from Sydney Harbour, Rose Bay and Palm Beach.